Oso404/OsoMQ/README.md

 ---

-# 🧠 What this project demonstrates

-This project showcases:

-* Scalable backend architecture
-* Distributed processing systems
-* Real-world media pipelines
-* Async job queues and workers
-* Cloud storage integration
-* Authentication systems
-* Full-stack integration

----

 # 👨‍💻 Author

 Built by Julio Reyes
-Focused on full-stack development and scalable backend systems.
+Focused on scalable backend systems.

 ---